Mississippi News

 For Exhibit A, I give you: Arch Manning, the No. 1 recruit Class of 2023 football recruit in the nation.
 On a recent trip to New Orleans, I watched Arch and his No. 1 ranked Newman Greenies teammates play.
 Basketball.

 Before we really get into this, I should answer the question I get asked several times a week.
 That is: Where will Arch Manning — son of Cooper, grandson of Archie and Olivia, nephew of Peyton and Eli — play college football?
-The answer is I don't know.
-I don't think he knows.
-I know Grandpa Archie, the one Arch calls “Red,” doesn't know.
-If there's any in his recruitment, it is that he has trimmed Clemson from his list.
-The remaining four favorites are, in alphabetical order, Alabama, Georgia, and Texas.
+The answer is I don’t know.
+I don’t think he knows.
+I know Grandpa Archie, the one Arch calls “Red,” doesn’t know.
+If there’s any news in his recruitment, it is that he has trimmed Clemson from his list.
+The remaining four favorites are, in alphabetical order, Alabama, Georgia, Ole Miss and Texas.

 We are currently in a “dead period” of college football recruiting, which meant that no football coaching celebrities were at Saturday night’s Newman game.
 Nick Saban, Kirby Smart, Lane Kiffin and Steve Sarkisian have all taken in Newman basketball games this season, often bringing several of their staffers with them.
 Other coaches have done the same.